nova-framework/framework/README.md

     - [Code Style](#code-style)
 - [License](#license)

+# WARNING - 18th Feb 2017
+Work to the system files is happening over this weekend, as a result it's recommended not to run any installs duing this time, there is a high chance the internal changes will break until finished.

 ## What is the Nova Framework?

 Nova Framework is a PHP 5.6 MVC system.
 It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PHP.